 Avoid Hot Liquids

 Dental implants retain heat more readily than soft human tissue, which leads to a number of problems with pain.
-Drinking hot coffee is find if you can touch it with a finger and it doesn’t burn your hand.
+Drinking hot coffee is fine if you can touch it with a finger and it doesn’t burn your hand.
 If you drink coffee that is too hot, it will lead to problems with the implant as it can damage the cells around the implant.
 One other thing to remember is to avoid drinking hot and cold liquids together.
 If you drink something that is cold and something that is hot, it can lead to problems.
 The porcelain can crack and ruins your implants.

 Do Not Use Vibrating Electric Tooth Brushes